LinusAndersen/Universe/README.md

   - the 3 text inputs have to be filled before spawning a planet

 Need to Improve:
+  - GUI(see Concept-Universe.png)
+  - music
-  - GUI(see Concept-Universe.png), music, zoom
+  - zoom
+  - edit Planets

 this application is develloped by:
   - Linus Andersen (programmer)